Veterinary Science Internship

 Wildlife Veterinary Science Internship in a Five Star Game Reserve, South Africa

-While you work hand in hand with the professional vets on the reserve, you’ll gain hands-on , real life experience.
+While you work hand in hand with the professional vets on the reserve, you’ll gain hands-on, real life experience in veterinary medicine.
 Caring for the animals will give you insights both about animal management and prevention of disease and injuries.

 Learn about African Wildlife in the Eastern Cape Game Reserve